 See our full Beats Powerbeats 4 review.(opens in new tab)

 The Jabra Elite Active 65t blends advanced features and superb sound into a compact, water-resistant package.
-Granted. it’s an older model, but it still performs well in all major categories.
-We found that the buds stayed in place even during the most strenuous exercises and hold up well against sweat to prevent slippage.
+Granted, it’s an older model, but it still performs well in all major categories.
+We found that the buds stayed in place even during the most strenuous exercises and hold up well against sweat without slipping out.
 We also appreciate how Jabra managed to stuff an accelerometer inside the buds for run tracking, meaning the Elite Active 65t can double as an activity tracker.